 The Center for Medicinal Cannabis Research (CMCR) is seeking to fund cannabis-related studies that further enhance the understanding of the efficacy and adverse effects of cannabis and cannabinoids as pharmacological agents for the treatment of medical and psychiatric disorders, and their potential public health impacts.
 Two award types are available.
-Primary project awards will be up to \$275,000 in total costs per year for up to three years.
-Pilot project awards will be up to \$150,000 in total costs per year for up to two years.
+Primary project awards will be up to \$275,000 in total costs (direct and indirect) per year for up to three years.
+Pilot project awards will be up to \$150,000 in total costs (direct and indirect) per year for up to three years.

-Primary Project Maximum duration: Three Years Details: Maximum budget: \$825,000 Total Cost (\$275,000 per Budget Year) Detailed annual budget is required Pilot Project Maximum duration: Two Years Details: Maximum budget: \$300,000 Total Cost (\$150,000 per Budget Year) Detailed annual budget is required
+Primary Project Details: Maximum duration: Three Years Maximum budget: \$825,000 Total Cost (\$275,000 per Budget Year) Detailed annual budget is required Pilot Project Details: Maximum duration: Two Years Maximum budget: \$300,000 Total Cost (\$150,000 per Budget Year) Detailed annual budget is required